Tyrell Vernon

-Tyrell Vernon (born September 8, 1988) is a Canadian professional basketball player who last played for the Mississauga Power of the National Basketball League of Canada (NBL).
+Tyrell Jordan Vernon (born September 8, 1988) is a Canadian professional basketball coach and former player who is the head coach for the St. Francis X-Men basketball of the CEBL.
+He previously played for the Mississauga Power of the National Basketball League of Canada (NBLC).
 He played at the collegiate level with McMaster University and then St. Francis Xavier University and was one of the top passers and shooters in the Atlantic University Sport association while with the latter team.
-Vernon primarily plays the point guard position and stands 6 ft 1 in (1.85 m).
+Vernon primarily played the point guard position and stands 6 ft 1 in (1.85 m).

 Professional career

 On July 28, 2014, it was announced that the Mississauga Power had signed Vernon for their upcoming season.
 He said, "I'm very excited to be joining the Power."
 Vernon had grown up with the team's assistant coach, Jeremie Kayeye, and addressed the fact by saying, "We have a lot of respect for each other and I'm already very comfortable with the staff."